IcaliaLabs/guides/iOS_Swift/README.md

 * Using Amazon Services (AWS)
   * Amazon Cognito
 * Open Source
-  * Developing and realising a CocoaPod
+  * Developing and releasing a CocoaPod